 ASCB Leads in a Wide Range of Life Science Policy Issues

-ASCB has a strong reputation as a leader in life science policy and as a “go-to” group for state, national, and international policymakers in need of critical information or advice on life science policy issues.
+ASCB has a strong reputation as a leader in life science policy and advocacy and as a “go-to” group for state, national, and international policymakers in need of critical information or advice on life science policy issues.

 ASCB is a strong voice on important biomedical research issues

 - Supports sustainable and dependable NIH and NSF funding

 - Supports federally funded human embryonic stem cell research